 \acknowledgments

-We thank Gil-Young Cho, Eduardo Fradkin, Miklos Lajko, Sid Parameswaran, T. Senthil, Kirill Shtengel, and Haruki Watanabe for useful discussions.
-We thank Aspen Center for Physics for hospitality, where part of this work was performed under support of NSF grant PHY-1066293.
-We also thank KITP for hospitality during ``topoquant16'' program, where part of this work was performed under support of NSF grant PHY-1125915.
-This work is also supported in part by startup funds at Ohio State University (YML), by NSF under Grant No. DMR-1151440 (YR), and by JSPS KAKENHI Grant No. 16K05469 (MO).
+We thank Gil-Young Cho, Eduardo Fradkin, Miklos Lajko, Sid Parameswaran, {Nick Read}, T. Senthil, Kirill Shtengel, and Haruki Watanabe for useful discussions.~{We thank Aspen Center for Physics and Kavli Institute for Theoretical Physics, UC Santa Barbara, for hospitality, where parts of this work were performed under support of NSF grants PHY-1066293 and PHY-1607611, and NSF grants PHY-1125915 and PHY-1748958, respectively.} This work is also supported by NSF under award No. DMR-1653769 (YML) and DMR-1151440 (YR), and by MEXT/JSPS KAKENHI Grants Nos.
+JP16K05469, JP17H06462, and JP19H01808 (MO).